 Once your treatment session is complete, you can go about your day.
 You won't be radioactive or give off radiation.

-Side effects of radiation usually develop over time.
+Side effects of proton therapy usually develop over time.
 You may experience few side effects at first.
 But after several treatments you may experience fatigue, which can make it feel like your usual activities take more energy or that you have little energy for everyday tasks.
 You may also notice a sunburn-like skin redness in the area where the proton beams are directed.

 Your doctor may recommend periodic imaging tests during and after your proton therapy to determine whether your cancer is responding to the treatments.
-How often you'll undergo scans depends on your situation.